 A sublease agreement must abide by the original lease.
 It cannot change the terms of that agreement.
 In New York, the original tenant is still responsible to pay rent to the landlord on time, and if utilities are in the tenant’s name, they must ensure they are also paid on time.
 The initial tenant remains bound under the lease terms, so if the sublessee breaches the lease, the initial tenant is liable.

-Download this blank and fillable New York sublease agreement form into MS Word (.docx) or Adobe PDF.
-To save time and ensure everything is filled out correctly, we recommend using our free New York sublease agreement builder or reading our steps on how to write a New York sublease agreement below.
+To save time and ensure everything is filled out correctly, we recommend using our free New York sublease agreement builder.
+You can also download our blank and fillable New York sublease agreement and read steps on how to write yours below.

 How to Write a New York Sublease Agreement